The Friedrich-Ebert-Stiftung or FES

 principles and basic values of social democracy in its

 educational and policy-orientated work.

-head office in Bonn, the six educational centres, the
+offices in Bonn and Berlin, the six educational centres,

 - Activities: In Germany alone

-were awarded in 2000, 340 of those to nationals of other
+about 300 of those to nationals of other countries.

 - Library: Largest specialized library on the German